Are you looking for fun things to do in Newquay, Cornwall? This post is for you!

 Try a Cornish pasty

-Cornish pasties used to be much larger (my Cornish gran still makes ones that are as big as my head), but nowadays, shops sell them in an easy to consume, pocket-sized version.
+Cornish pasties used to be much larger (my Cornish gran used to make ones that are as big as my head), but nowadays, shops sell them in an easy-to-consume, pocket-sized version.

 Enjoy a Cornish cream tea

-You can get this Cornish classic all over Newquay; try The Headland Hotel for a sophisticated afternoon treat, or The Cloud Cafe for a vegan cream tea.
+You can get this Cornish classic all over Newquay – try The Headland Hotel for a sophisticated afternoon treat, or The Cloud Cafe for a vegan cream tea.